abdoulm366/TTU-Capstone--Electrical-Class-Kit/README.md

 The Primary stakeholder for this project is Dr. Kumar Yelamarthi.
 Dr. Yelamarthi is an Associate Dean of Academic Affairs, Professor of Electrical and Computer Engineering.

-Another major stakeholder this project will have an affect on is highschool and incoming college freshman students, as it will be a kit that is designed to teach these level of students the concepts of Electrical and Computer engineering to help them better understand what the major is about.
+One major stakeholder that will be affected is upcoming engineering prospects.
+Persons interested in the ECE degree will have the opportunity to utilize this kit as an introduction to the ECE curriculum.

+Another stakeholder that will be affected by the project will be universities.
+Universities will have the opportunity to purchase the kit to use in their introductory ECE courses, potentially gaining the interest of future students.

 ### Recognitions